tsupplis/cpm86-kernel/README.md

 - gencmd.cmd
 - stat.cmd

-The distribution is provided with the following patched or updated components:
+The CP/M-86 OS is enhanced with the following patched or updated components:
 - help.hlp (more complete content)
 - dskmaint.cmd (updated from 1.0 to version 1.2)
 - setup.cmd (updated from 1.0 to version 1.2)